Ardee

 Ann Collins has been found murdered on the beach at Ballygally, Northern Ireland, although crime scene technicians concluded that she didn’t drown and was killed elsewhere.
 Our best investigators have uncovered few leads and thus need your help to solve the crime.

-- If you’re a Games Of Thrones fan, then there are two filming locations along the clue route to spot!
+• For Games Of Thrones fans there are two filming locations along the clue route to spot!

-- All of the sights to see are on a driving route of only 25 miles, or 40km, from the start to the end point!
-There is about 2 miles / 3km of walking in total during this Hunt, spread across all of the clues.
+• The clue driving route is only 25 miles, or 40km!
+There is about 2 miles / 3km of walking in total, spread across all clues.

-- The recommended time for this murder mystery from start to end points, excluding refreshment stops, is 4-5 hours.
+• The recommended time for this murder mystery, excluding refreshment stops, is 4-5 hours.

-- Accessibility – it is generally flat where the clues are to be found, however the last clue has quite a steep slope down to it which can be slippery after wet weather (though it has been recently improved); sensible shoes for this clue are therefore strongly recommended.
+• Accessibility – it is generally flat where clues are found.
+However the last clue has quite a steep slope down to it, though it has been recently improved; sensible shoes for this clue are therefore strongly recommended.

 To purchase this Whodunit Hunt with credit / debit / Amex card please click here.